 A DNA/RNA/protein calculator is a bench top instrument dedicated to quantifying the amount of DNA, RNA or protein in a sample.
 It uses a process similar to that of a molecular biology spectrophotometer.
 These are sold under the GeneQuant name.
-Launched in 1993, we believe that it was the first such instrument sold.
-Our Biochrom subsidiary manufactures these products, and we primarily sell them through GE Healthcare.
+Our Biochrom subsidiary manufactures these products, and we primarily sell them through our distribution agreement with GE Healthcare.